Latest News

 • Co-dydramol

-Taken through out the day to reduce the pain and queasiness.
+Taken reguarly through out the day to reduce the pain and queasiness.

 To maintain an baseline of activity no matter what.
 This currently involves a 15min yoga routine and a walk - no matter what.
 Bare in mind that this is not a lot, and is kept well below "normal".